robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 __ `Specifying argument types using @keyword decorator`_ __ `Implicit argument types based on default values`_

+.. note:: If an argument has both a type hint and a default value, conversion is
+          first attempted based on the type hint and then, if that fails, based on the default value type.
+This behavior is likely to change in the future so that conversion based on the default value is done *only* if the argument does not have a type hint.
+That will change conversion behavior in cases like `arg: list = None` where `None` conversion will not be attempted anymore.
+Library creators are strongly recommended to specify the default value type explicitly like `arg: Union[list, None] = None` already now.

 The type to use can be specified either using concrete types (e.g. list_), by using Abstract Base Classes (ABC) (e.g. Sequence_), or by using sub classes of these types (e.g. MutableSequence_).
 Also types in in the typing_